Aussie Delivery | Local Pickup

 • Seal bottles with a tight lid and let sit at room temperature for 1–3 days to carbonate.

-• Move to the fridge once bubbly to slow fermentation.
+• Refrigerate once bubbly to slow fermentation.

 spoon of milk kefir grains sitting over finished kefir